flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

 `systemd.unified_cgroup_hierarchy=1`.

 Newly deployed nodes will default to cgroup v2.
-To revert to cgroup v1 on such nodes, use the following ignition snippet:
+To revert to cgroup v1 on such nodes, use the following Ignition snippet (here as CLC YAML to be transpiled to Ignition JSON):

 ```yaml
 storage: